-Everyone loves a corgi butt, big ears and short legs but they are not always the right breed for everyone.
-Corgis vary personality wise, but we have gathered some common characteristics of the breed that you should be aware of when considering this breed.
+Everyone loves a corgi’s butt, big ears and short little legs but they are not always the right breed for everyone.
+When thinking of getting a corgi please take a minute to get to know the breed.

-1. They are smart - almost too smart
+1. Corgis are smart - almost too smart

 Corgis need a job!
-Corgis were bred to herd livestock, they are independent thinkers that require a lot of mental stimulation.
-When a corgi is bored they may become destructive.
-If you get a corgi plan to set aside time each day enriching their lives with playtime, games and training.
+Corgis were bred to herd livestock, so when a corgi is bored they can become destructive.
+If you get a corgi plan to set aside time each day for playtime, games and training.

-As a breed, these are very active, high-energy dogs that need exercise daily.
-They love to go so if you are an active person this may be the the breed for you.
-Some bloodlines have less energy and that is one reason that we temperament test our puppies.
+Corgis are very active, high-energy dogs that need exercise daily.
+They love to go on outings, so if you are an active person this may be the the breed for you.
+Some corgis are calmer than others and that is one reason that we temperament test our puppies.

 Corgis were originally bred to herd livestock and some of these herding instincts are still present in the breed today.
-They may try to herd small children, other animals or even their adult owners and may nip at your heels or grab ahold of your pant legs.
+They may try to herd small children, other animals or even their adult owners by nipping at your heels or grabbing ahold of your pant legs.

 3. Do corgis bark a lot?

-Corgis love their owners and will let them know when there is something new or out of place by barking.
+Corgis will let you know when there is something new or out of place by barking.
 They will also bark if they are bored, want to play, looking for attention, or want to eat.

 It is important for them to always have appropriate toys and chews prevent boredom.
 A good training program can help stop barking behaviors too.